Affiliate links on Android Authority may earn us a commission. Learn more.

-Furthermore, different companies have their proprietary implementations.
-These include Dolby Atmos, Apple Spatial Audio, Windows Sonic, and more.
+You’ll also run into quality inconsistencies across various proprietary spatial audios.
+Dolby Atmos, Apple Spatial Audio, Windows Sonic, and more are all different.
 Some of these can actually make even non-spatial content sound more immersive, but it won’t be exactly like true spatial content.

 Spatial audio works best with compatible content and headphones when you have the time to truly enjoy the experience.